Coarse Information Design: S-shaped Value Functions

 \section{S-shaped Value Functions}

-The analysis so far is based on the premise that the interim value function $u$ is convex, under which the designer wishes to transmit as much information as possible.
+The analysis so far is based on the premise that the value function $u$ is convex, under which the designer wishes to transmit as much information as possible.
 In this section, we extend our analysis to S-shaped value functions, where the designer faces the tension between providing information on the convex region and suppressing it on the concave region.

-A function $u$ is \emph{S-shaped} if there exists some $\hat{x} \in (0,1)$ such that $u$ is convex on $(0,\hat{x})$ and concave on $ (\hat{x},1)$.
-In other words, $u''$ is single-crossing from above.\footnote{ The analysis in this section also extends to the case where $u''$ is single-crossing from below. } S-shaped value functions have been extensively studied in persuasion literature because they capture a range of economic applications.
-The unconstrained optimal information structure features ``upper-censorship,'' namely the optimal experiment without the discreteness constraint will reveal full information on $[0,s^*)$ and coarsen information by pooling all states in $(s^*,1]$ for some $s^* \leq \hat{x}$ \citep{KolotilinMylovanovZapechelnyuk2022}.\footnote{ It is possible that under some prior distributions, the optimal information structure contains no information, i.e., $s^*=0$. } The optimal unconstrained information structure $G^*$ has an integral distribution $I_{G^*}$ that coincides with $I_F$ everywhere to the left of $s^*$; then becomes linear with slope $F(s^*)$ to the right of $s^*$ until it intersects with $I_{F_0}$, and then coincides with $I_{F_0}$ to the right of the intersection point.
-See the blue solid curve in Figure \ref{sshapeinterval}(b).
+Formally, a function $u$ is \emph{S-shaped} if there exists some inflection point $t \in (0,1)$ such that $u$ is convex on $(0,t)$ and concave on $ (t,1)$.
+In other words, $u''$ is single-crossing from above.\footnote{ With obvious modification, the analysis in this section also extends to the case where $u''$ is single-crossing from below.} S-shaped value functions have been extensively studied in persuasion literature because they capture a range of economic applications.
+The unconstrained optimal information structure $G^\ast$ features ``upper-censorship,'' namely the optimal experiment without the finiteness constraint will reveal full information on $[0,s^*)$ and coarsen information by pooling all states in $(s^*,1]$ for some $s^* < t$ \citep{KolotilinMylovanovZapechelnyuk2022}.
+In this section, we rule out the uninteresting case where the unconstrained solution reveals no information.